Skip to content

 Syntax

-challenge_command = <sql-command>
+@challenge_command = <sql-command>

-basic_auth_command = <sql-command>
+@basic_auth_command = <sql-command>

 • sql-command: A SQL SELECT statement that validates credentials and returns user claims.